User Guide

 Each camera can be 2D or 3D calibrated

-The stiching with 3D calibration is superior to 2D
+The stitching with 3D calibration is superior to 2D

-The 2DScanner resamples and receive each camera in a separate thread.
-Moving resampling to the 2DScanner improves performance, ease of use and abstraction.
+The 2DScanner acquires and resamples each camera in a separate thread.
+Moving the resampling into the 2DScanner improves performance, ease of use and abstraction.

-It will also increase the latency and possibly decrease the framerate
+It may also increase the latency and slightly decrease the frame rate

 Image flow

-The image flow from cameras to the final scanner image consist of several steps
+The image flow from cameras to the final scanner image consists of several steps

-resampling - resampling, either clipping or resample to calibrated image
+resampling - clipping the image and/or resampling it to a calibrated image

-filter - filtering of resamplet image from camera
+filter - filtering the resampled image from the camera

-stitching - inserting partial image into the final scanner image matrix - row/column
+stitching - inserting the partial image into the final scanner image matrix - row/column

 Resampling

-The incoming image may be clipped and/or resampled by a an external calibration file.
-The calibration file is typically created by Scorpion calibration profiles.
+The incoming image may be clipped and/or resampled using an external calibration file.
+The calibration file is typically created by a Scorpion calibration profile.
 Resampling is performed in SVLResample.dll.

-Resampler options is name of calibration file, absolute path or relative to 2DScanner.ini.
+The resampler option is the name of the calibration file, given as an absolute path or relative to 2DScanner.ini.

 Filtering